stephkoltun/no-real-time/README.md

-THERE IS NOT REAL TIME
+THERE IS NO REAL TIME.
+It is just an agreement.

 ![](./assets/clock.gif)